Kid clutter can be such a problem because kids’ toys, books, stuffed animals and plastic do-dads seem to accumulate overnight.

 My oldest always tried to get away with not letting go of anything by giving it to his younger brother.

-While it is nice to share, that doesn’t count!
+While it is nice to share, that doesn’t exactly count for getting rid of the items since he was trying to procrastinate decluttering.

-Keep challenging them to let go of additional items, but don’t push your luck and ask for too much!
+Keep challenging your child to let go of additional items, but don’t push your luck and ask for too much!

 Once some of the clutter has been cleared, you can organize the remaining belongings just as you would anything else.